nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-06-10-usb-recovery-image-for-a-netbook-with-dd.md

 </pre>

-The last few lines are of interest to us, the identifier for my drive is /dev/sdc this will be different for you make a note of this, we&#8217;ll need this later.
+The last few lines are of interest to us, the identifier for my drive is /dev/sdc this will be different for you make a note of this, we'll need this later.

 <pre class="brush: plain; title: ; notranslate" title=""># dd if=/dev/sdc | gzip &gt; /home/nikhil/Downloads/netbook-recovery.gz

 </pre>

-You should make changes to the path&#8217;s as necessary, It&#8217;ll take some time to finish executing once it does you&#8217;ll have your image that you can store someplace safe.
+You should make changes to the path's as necessary, It'll take some time to finish executing once it does you'll have your image that you can store someplace safe.

 Now you can format the USB drive and use it normally.
-If and when you want to restore this image back to the usb, you&#8217;ll need to run the following command.
+If and when you want to restore this image back to the usb, you'll need to run the following command.

 <pre class="brush: plain; title: ; notranslate" title=""># gzip -dc /home/nikhil/Downloads/netbook-recovery.gz | dd of=/dev/sdc